Source of funding

-The programme fosters cooperation between the donor state and Hungarian entities and contributes to strengthening bilateral relations in the field of adaptation to climate change.
-The DSB's involvement in the implementation of the programme further strengthens its cooperation with the Hungarian ministries and public entities working on adaptation to climate change, as well as with the programme fund operator, the REC.
+The programme fostered cooperation between the donor state and Hungarian entities and contributed to strengthening bilateral relations in the field of adaptation to climate change.
+The DSB's involvement in the implementation of the programme further strengthened its cooperation with the Hungarian ministries and public entities working on adaptation to climate change, as well as with the programme fund operator, the REC.

 The calls were open to bilateral partnership projects, and entities registered in Hungary were eligible to apply.
 The main target groups were public institutions, local and regional governments, universities, research institutes, SMEs and NGOs.

 This component included five projects.
 The aim was to develop a multi-purpose geo-information system that can facilitate the policy-making, strategy-building and decision-making process related to impact assessments for climate change and the adoption of necessary adaptation measures in Hungary.
 The NAGiS is intended to play a key role in addressing the global challenge of climate change and in developing smart adaptation measures tailored to regional and local needs.

 One project was implemented for setting up the IT infrastructure for the NAGiS, developing a methodology for the assessment of climate change impacts and sectoral vulnerabilities, and feeding in large amounts of data into the system.
 The project promotor was also responsible for maintaining and operating the system in the future.

 Two of the projects within Component 1 focused on specific sectors: agriculture (arable cultivation, grassland management), forestry and related ecosystem services; and public health, tourism and critical infrastructure, both of them providing sector-specific information to the NAGiS.
 Another project analysed the inclusion of social and economic indicators in the climate models.
 The socioeconomic processes in Hungary up to 2050 were projected using models focusing on demographic and economic development.